hamoid/Processing-Workshop-Tool/README.md

 * Collapse editor windows when too many users.
 * Allow pausing real time updates to make it easy to copy code from others.
 It's hard to select and copy code being edited.
 * Short-cut for running code.
 * Currently data is all in memory.
 If you stop node, it's all gone.
-Save to a sqlite3 database.
+Save to a database.
 * Is there a way to send key presses on real time instead of sending the whole code once per second?
+Is it worth it?
 * Add a new associative array to keep track of connected users.
 Notify clients when users are gone to hide their editors.
 * Let users mark when code is in a runnable state.